-Bonham: How do you deal with the ups and downs that come with week-to-week racing?
+Bonham: So how do you deal with the uncertainties that come each year?

 Read about the history of the faith movement within NASCAR.
 Pick up a copy of Faith in the Fast Lane featuring stories and commentary from Richard Petty, Darrell Waltrip, Bobby Labonte, Ned Jarrett, Bobby Allison, Matt Kenseth and many more racing personalities.